lsst-dm/dm_dev_guide/stack/lsstsw.rst

 - Make an empty stack directory in :file:`./stack`, with a default :file:`manifest.remap`;
 - Download and install a copy of ``etc/repos.yaml`` from ``lsst/repos``;
-- Run :command:`git clone lsst_build master`
+- Run :command:`git clone lsst_build main`
-- Run :command:`git clone versiondb master`
+- Run :command:`git clone versiondb main`

 Once the bootstrap has completed, set up the environment as directed.
 For example::